What Is Dualism Psychology?

 Even identical twins are not identical.
 Their environment changes them from the time they are in the womb.
 What if identical twins were psychologically identical, though?
 Would they have all the same mental activities?
 If this question could be tested, it could potentially help scientists understand the relationship between mind and body.

 Why Can Brain Damage Cause Mental Changes?

 Some theorists suggest that the fact that brain damage often leads to some form of mental change proves that the mind is the same thing as the brain.
 Is this true?
 Perhaps.
-Or, maybe it's that the physical brain can no longer interact with the nonphysical mind in the same way as it did before the damage.
+Or, maybe it is that the physical brain can no longer interact with the nonphysical mind in the same way as it did before the damage.

 What About Freedom Of Choice?

 If you believe that your mind is the same thing as your brain, it may suggest that everything that happens to you would produce a specific reaction.
-You would have no choice because every behavior would simply happen automatically.
+You would have no freedom of choice because every behavior would simply happen automatically.
 However, if your mind is distinct from your body, as dualists see it, you can think about what happened, use your moral judgment, and choose between several alternatives.

 Are Mental Health Problems Physical Or Psychological?